Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Introduction

 We introduce a computing method that allows us to sieve out the finitely many candidate representations more efficiently.
 The basic idea is to study the distribution of the spin norm along the Vogan pencil \cite{Vog81} starting from the lowest $K$-type, see Section \ref{sec-comp} for more.
 Thanks to the breakthrough in achieving an algorithm for computing unitarity by Adams, van Leeuwen, Trapa and Vogan \cite{ALTV}, and thanks to the recent development of the software \texttt{atlas} \cite{At}, one can eventually handle these finitely many candidates completely in low rank cases.

 As an application, let us report the following complete description of $\widehat{F}_4^{\mathrm{d}}$.

-\textbf{Theorem B.} \emph{The set $\widehat{F}_4^{\mathrm{d}}$ consists of ten scattered representations (see Table \ref{table-F4-scattered-part}) whose spin-lowest $K$-types are all unitarily small, and thirty strings of representations (see Table \ref{table-F4-string-part}).
+\textbf{Theorem B.} \emph{The set $\widehat{F}_4^{\mathrm{d}}$ for the complex $F_4$ consists of ten scattered representations (see Table \ref{table-F4-scattered-part}) whose spin-lowest $K$-types are all unitarily small, and thirty strings of representations (see Table \ref{table-F4-string-part}).
 Moreover, each representation $\pi\in\widehat{F}_4^{\mathrm{d}}$ has a unique spin-lowest $K$-type, and this $K$-type occurs exactly once.}

 In Theorem B, the notion unitarily small (\emph{u-small} for short) $K$-type was introduced by Salamanca-Riba and Vogan \cite{SV} in their unified conjecture on the shape of $\widehat{G}$, the unitary dual of $G$.
-This notion also plays a role in our computing method in Section \ref{sec-comp}.
+The notion spin-lowest $K$-type will be recalled in Section \ref{sec-u-small-spin-norm}.

 Finally, we make the following.

 \textbf{Conjecture C.} \emph{Let $G$ be a connected complex simple Lie group.
 Any $\pi$ in the scattered part of $\widehat{G}^{\mathrm{d}}$ has a unique spin-lowest $K$-type which must be u-small.}